Seton Hall University offers several formalized Themed Communities for students within our residence halls:

-- Applicants will be notified of their acceptance into the SDP program on March 12, 2018
+- Applicants will be notified of their acceptance into the SDP program by mid-March

-- Candidates must confirm their interest by March 18, 2019 or they will forfeit their spot.
+- Candidates must confirm their interest or they will forfeit their spot.

 - Please note: Members of the SDP may only room with other members of the SDP.